top of page

 Cooking Methods and Flavor Words (Métodos de Preparo e Sabores)

 When you are reading a menu in Portuguese, these words tell you how the food is prepared.
+Mastering cooking method vocabulary is essential for anyone serious about learning food in Portuguese beyond basic nouns.

 Cooking Methods